MaxHalford/idao-2020-qualifier/README.md

 ## Track 2 performance profiling

-We used the `memory_profiler` package for measuring the memory consumption of our script for track 2.
+The goal of track 2 was to implement a model which could make predictions on the test set in less than 60 seconds with under 500 MB of RAM.
+We used the [`memory_profiler`](https://github.com/pythonprofilers/memory_profiler) package for measuring the memory consumption of our script for track 2.

 ```sh
 cd track_2